JussMor/pixakit/README.md

 - Limit the file types to be uploaded.
 - Add support to download files with the params.
 - Listing the files in caches with option to deleted or add a TIME_TO_LIVE.
+- Create the docker file and build setup